Galag94/Bikeshare/README.md

 * Counts of each gender (only available for NYC and Chicago)

 * Earliest, most recent, most common year of birth (only available for NYC and Chicago)
+## Executing the script (steps)

+1. Install a code editor (VS Code, Anaconda, etc...).

+2. Move the bikeshare.py and csv files into a new directory.

+3. Open the code editor, navigate to the new directory in the "Explorer" pane

+* Open the bikeshare.py (for reading and more context)

+* Open a new terminal in the code editor, type "bikeshare.py" and press enter.

+* The program will prompt the user for inputs.